rupeshthakur8550/DSA-using-Java/README.md

 - **Access and Restrictions**: Static methods can only access static data, cannot use `this` or `super`, and cannot be overridden.
 - **Static Blocks**: Static blocks are used for initializing static variables and are executed when the class is loaded.
 - **Static Inner Classes**: Only nested classes can be static, and static inner classes can have static variables.

 ---

-Here’s a revised version of your content for a GitHub README that covers inheritance in Java, including types, examples, and key concepts:

----